microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ### Task 1: Install the Security agent

-1. Switch to the **oilwells-edge-001** IoT Edge Device
+1. Switch to the **oilwells-edge-001** IoT Edge Device SSH window

-2. Run the following, copy the primary key for the device from the IoT Hub in the Azure Portal and paste it into the `/var/certs/key` file.
+2. Run the following to create the key file.

     ```PowerShell
     sudo mkdir /var/certs